Dark1ness1/Matlab-Codes/README.md

 To find out the determinant det(A) of an n × n matrix using laplace expension

 2. fraction:
-creating class that takes two inputs numerator and denominator, converting it into fraction.
-Also creating methods for addition, subtraction, multiplication, division and equal to.
+Fraction class that takes two inputs numerator and denominator, converting it into fraction.
+Overwriting default addition, subtraction, multiplication, division and equal to operators to be able to handle fraction objects